DuaelFr/cec/sites/all/modules/global_filter/README.txt

 GLOBAL FILTER CONFIGURATION (7.x)
 =================================

+This module takes advantage of the Session Cache API to store your visitors' filter settings during their browsing experience, and beyond.
+So you need to download and enable the small module http://drupal.org/project/session_cache.

-A global filter can be either a field or a view.
-A search terms text box may also be used as a global filter.
+A global filter is based on either a field or a view.
+A search term text box may also be used as a global filter.
 It is treated like a field.
 Similarly, if you have the Location module installed then you may also globally filter by distance/proximity.
 You don't have to define a location field for this, as the Location module creates this automatically on the selected content type(s).
+See the special section below for details.

-Fields execute just that little faster and are slightly more straight-forward to use, so maybe use a field unless none are suitable, in which case you'd create a view or use an existing one.
-Follow the instructions below.
+Fields execute just that little faster and are slightly more straight-forward to use, so maybe pick a field unless you want to reduce the set of field values that may be selected by your visitors, in which case you'll generally have to resort to a View.

-Fields can be found on the Structure >> Content types >> Manage fields and Configuration >> Account settings >> Manage fields pages.
+Fields are defined on the Structure >> Content types >> Manage fields and Configuration >> Account settings >> Manage fields pages.
+An overview of all fields on your system can be viewed via a link on the Administer >> Reports page.

 0) You normally use this module in the context of Views, so enable that module together with Global Filter.

-1) A couple of filter blocks, named "Global filter 1" and "Global filter 2" will now be available at Structure >> Blocks.
-If you want to use more than two global filters, you can create more filter blocks at Configuration >> Global Filter.
+1) A couple of filter blocks, named "Global filter block 1" and "Global filter block 2" will now be available at Structure >> Blocks.
+If you want to use more than two global filter blocks, you can create more blocks at Configuration >> Global Filter.
-Click "configure" to select the field or view you want to employ to populate the global filter widget.
-Note that the widget will be a text box, if the field does ot represent a list, radio buttons, check box or vocabulary, i.e. a number or text.
 Place the block or blocks anywhere on your site.
-If in step 2) you choose the links widget, you may put the block in the -none- region and place links of the form "/somepage?field_myfield=10" anywhere on your site, e.g. in menus, to set the global filter.
-You can set multiple values too, by separating them by
-commas: "/somepage?field_myfield=10,17".
-You can also insert these links on other sites or in emails to direct the reader to a pre-filtered view of your site.

-2a) You may use either a field or the output of a view as a global filter.
+2a) You may use either a field or the output of a view to drive a global filter.
 Use the radio buttons on the block configuration page to select which one and inspect the drop-down to see the fields available for use.
 If none of the node properties/fields match what you're after, use a view.
 If you decide on a view, set the Format to Unformatted and select "Show: Fields".
 Be aware that it will